This page attempts to describe the current LIACS ICT landscape, which is part of Leiden University's ICT infrastructure as provided by the ISSC.

-Under UNIX, the shared folder for LIACS can be found at
+Under Linux, the shared folder for LIACS can be found at

 All workstations are managed by the ISSC, and all student workstations and scientific staff workstations should have an Intel Core i7 CPU with 16GB RAM and at least 1TB storage.